 The Emergency Medical Response Group (EMeRG) is a student-based volunteer organization that provides emergency medical services (EMS) to the Foggy Bottom and Mount Vernon campuses.
 All members are certified Emergency Medical Technicians, and patients incur no charge for services rendered by EMeRG.

 GWPD provides a wide array of services for victims, witnesses, and any other affected parties of crimes.
-These services are coordinated by the Office of Victim Services.
+These services are coordinated by the Office of Advocacy & Support.
 Any GW student, faculty or staff member who has experienced being the victim of a crime in any form (physical, economical, or psychological) is encouraged to take advantage of this resource.
 This office works closely with the GW Title IX Office, and we encourage you to seek additional information on the Haven website.

 The Threat Assessment Team is a cross-functional team comprised of a variety of University offices that addresses concerns about threatening behavior that could result in violence directed towards the students, faculty, and staff of the George Washington University.
 The goal of the Threat Assessment Team is to evaluate behavior that individuals perceive as warning signs for future violent or self-destructive actions.
 The team can be rapidly convened in order to assess situations whenever they arise.
 Concerning and threatening behavior can occur in a variety of ways, and all threats should be taken seriously.